morph-games/owls16/README.md

 ### Wishlist / Ideas

+- [ ] Sample sprites for splash screen
 - [ ] Music
 - [ ] Draw to buffer before color correction and final draw
 - Allow `btnp` function to get retriggered if button is held down after some delay